Ideas, Accommodations, Modifications, and Strategies for your IEP

 - role playing-both with successful and undesired outcomes (ie-troubleshooting)

-Behavior SDIs and Accommodations
+Behavior Accommodations

 - frequent reinforcement for desired/positive behaviors